 Hiking Fairyland Loop Trail

 The Fairyland Loop Trail is one of the best hikes in Bryce Canyon National Park.
-We’ve hiked all over the world, and this one ranks up there with some of my favorites of all time!
+We’ve hiked all over the world, and this one ranks up there with some of our favorite family hikes of all time!

-The actual Fairyland Loop Trail begins at this point and the ridgetop scenery continues to impress.
+The actual Fairyland Loop Trail begins at this point and the ridgetop Bryce Canyon scenery continues to impress.
 The beautiful trees, the towering cliffs, the babbling brook, the hoodoos, etc. all come together to create a magical landscape.
-If you are physically capable, this trail is a must.
+If you are physically capable, the Fairyland Loop trail is a must-do Bryce Canyon hike.

 Bryce Canyon Junior Ranger Program

-Bryce Canyon has a fun Junior Ranger program for kids ages 3 and up.
-Kids must attend at least one Bryce Canyon Ranger Program and complete a series of fun (and educational…) age appropriate activities from an activity book you can pick up from the Information Desk.
-The older the kid, the more activities they need to complete.
-One of the required activities will be to pick up some trash within the park, so try to bring a little garbage bag with you.
+The older the kid, the more Junior Ranger activities they need to complete.
+One of the required activities will be to pick up some trash within the national park, so try to bring a little garbage bag with you.

 Our kids love the Junior Ranger programs.
 They keep our outings interesting for them and they learn a lot about nature and the park we are visiting.
 I’m not ashamed to admit I learned a ton too!

-We highly recommend your kids become Junior Rangers too!
+We highly recommend your kids become Bryce Canyon Junior Rangers too!

 Bryce Canyon Visitor Center